SpaceX’s spacesuited Starman mannequin serves a real purpose

 The suit, developed in-house by SpaceX, features a sleeker design than most spacefaring flight suits you’ll find.
 It’s a design that came with a price, however: Musk said that combining style and function was a particular challenge in a spacesuit.

 “I mean, it’s a dangerous trip, you want to look good,” he said.
-“It’s easy to make a spacesuit that looks good but doesn’t work, it’s really hard to make a spacesuit that works, and looks good.”
+“It’s easy to make a spacesuit that looks good but doesn’t work; it’s really hard to make a spacesuit that works, and looks good.”

 And the suit does look good: It’s a stylish black and white, with clean lines and a helmet that looks like it’s been pulled from a sci-fi film with excellent costume design.